jaiveer67/Exoplanet-Explorer-System/README.md

 - Rishavpreet Singh

 ## 🛠️ Current Maintainer & Ongoing Expansion
-Originally created as a course project but I am no actively expanding on it.
+Originally created as a course project but I am now actively expanding on it.
 The backend has been migrated from Oracle SQL to **SQLite**, and the system has been adapted for public deployment beyond UBC infrastructure.
 Future goals include UI enhancements, expanded data sets, and interactive query features.

 ---